Data and Algorithm Analysis

 Reading

-There will be reading assignments consisting of sections from the textbook.
-Reading assignments will be announced on the class web page and you are strongly encouraged to complete them by class time.
+Reading assignments will be announced on the class webpage.
+Students are strongly encouraged to complete the readings before class sessions.

 Grading

 Homework will be assigned every two to three weeks.
-There will be a midterm exam and a comprehensive final exam.
-Both homework and exams are due midnight of the deadline day.
-The grade will be based on:
+There will be a midterm and a comprehensive final exam.
+All assignments and exams are due by midnight on the specified deadline.

 • 50% Homework